klmmmv/thesis/chap3.md

 ## The ground model

-The ground model fills the gap between a users understanding of BP and their technical run behaviour.
+The ground model fills the gap between a users understanding of a business process and their technical run behaviour.

 The role of a system blueprint (ground model) is to capture changing requirements.
 The ground model is represented by documentation which is understandable and checkable